blakeklasing/jedi-trainer-kinect/README.md

 #
 # Work distrubtion:  work was distributed equally between both team members.

-this is where we train jedis...
+This is where we train members of the Jedi...

-## modes
+## Modes

-- Training Mode: one droid, moving randomly, shooting lasers.
+- Training Mode
-- Attack Mode: many droids, constantly move towards you, not shooting. deal damage when they get close to you.
-- select items in menu by point at it and holding for x seconds

-## world

-- some terrain
-- some sweet assets of starwars
+    - Jedi Temple Scene
-- trees
+    - Known bugs:
+       - Droid is not affected by Force powers
-- lighting
+- Attack Mode:
+    - Republic Era Forest/Empire Era Lava

-# Lightsaber
+## Lightsaber
+- Features
   - lightsaber moves with angles calculated with trigonemtry of hand positions.
   - kill enemies
   - reflect lasers
   - select lightsaber color in menu
+- MOTION:
-  - MOTION: State 1: hands together, one on top of the other, take lightsaber out.
+  - State 1: hands together, one on top of the other, take lightsaber out.
-            State 2: able to bring hands apart about a foot, wielding the lightsaber. state 3: hands far apart from eachother, putting lightsaber back.
+  - State 2: able to bring hands apart about a foot, wielding the lightsaber.
+  - State 3: hands far apart from eachother, putting lightsaber back.

-## Enemys
+## Enemies
+  - Features
+     - Models
+       - Republic Era
+         - Clonetrooper
+         - Sniper clonetrooper
+       - Empire Era
+         - Dual-wield stormtrooper
+         - Unarmed stormtrooper
+       - Training
+         - Marksman-H training droid
+     - Attack Behavior
+       - Grunt
+       - Sniper
-- enemy models
+       - Melee
-- animations
+       - Random
-- movement behavior
+     - Health/Damage System
-- damage/health system
+     - Animations
-- attack behavior
+     - Movement Behavior

-## connect Kinect

-- figure out whats up

 ## Force Gestures

 - Shoot lightning from hands
-  - damage enemies
-  - MOTION: Extend left arm out infront of you, must have hand above hald the distance between neck and base of spine.
+  - MOTION: Extend left arm out in front of you, must have hand above half the distance between neck and base of spine.
+  - Features
+    - Damages enemies

 - Grab objects to throw at enemies
-  - HL2 explosive barrels               #TODO
+  - MOTION:
-  - MOTION: State 1: extend right arm out infront of you State 2: move arm around to select object State 3: object is grabbed and can be moved around
+    - State 1: extend right arm out in front of you
+    - State 2: move arm around to select object
+    - State 3: object is grabbed and can be moved around
+  - Features
-  - highlight selection
+    - Highlight selection
     - raycast using the direction of the vector leading from your right elbow to your right hand with kinect data.
+  - Known Bugs:
+     - Enemies don't get highlighted when selected

 - Send wave of energy
-  - knock down enemies infront of you in cone
+  - knock down enemies in front of you in cone
+  - MOTION:
-  - MOTION: State 1: bring hands close to shoulders State 2: Push hands away from shoulders
+    - State 1: bring hands close to shoulders
+    - State 2: Push hands away from shoulders

 - Heal
   - give x health
   - MOTION: raise both hands

 - See in the future
-  - change terrain to a terrain from a future time
+  - Travels between a planet during the Republic era and the Empire era.
+  - MOTION:
-  - MOTION: state 1: semi-crouched position
+    - State 1: semi-crouched position
-            state 2: jump!
+    - State 2: jump!